Recommendations for Buying a New Computer

-- Windows XP, Windows Vista, Windows 7, and Windows 8 are all currently supported by OIT; however, it is important to note that Microsoft will be ending support for Windows XP in April of 2014, so those machines will no longer be supported by OIT or allowed onto the network after that date.
+- Windows Vista, Windows 7, and Windows 8 are all currently supported by OIT.
+Microsoft ended support for Windows XP in April of 2014, so those machines are no longer supported by OIT or allowed onto the network.

 - An external or built-in 802.11b/g/n wireless network card is required to access AU's wireless network.